Vinicius-A-R/Incodde/README.md

 # Incodde

-- Repository created to save all codes during the immersion of the Incodde
+- Repository created to save all codes during the Incodde immersion